asavoy/zmk-config-Corne-ish-Zen/README.md

 <img src="./asavoy-corne-mx.png" width="50%">

-### Notes

-## Updating the keyboard
+## Keyboard usage

-- Building
+- Building the keymap and config

   - Push a change to main branch
   - GitHub action will run; download from the "Merged Artifacts" step

-- Flashing each side:
+- Flashing each side

   - Connect with a USB-A-to-USB-C cable; sometimes won't work over USB-C
   - Double-tap the reset button to enter boot loader
   - Drag the .uh2 file onto the Corneish drive
   - It will disconnect when flashed

-## Other notes
+- Other notes

   - Only need the left keymap to be flashed (to the left hand side)
   - The yellow LED turns on when charging
   - It seems to charge best when turned off

 ## Troubleshooting Bluetooth connection